 Beyond Twain, Hannibal offers a fun small town experience with plenty of options for visitors of all ages.
 The Hannibal Trolley takes visitors on a one hour ride to historic houses and scenic overlooks.
 Or there's the Haunted Hannibal tour filled with ghost stories and tales of woe.
 Those wanting a more casual outing can explore the area's specialty shops, restaurants, winery, and brewery.
 And for the kids, there's the toy train museum.

 Hannibal is located in Marion and Ralls Counties about 120 miles north of St. Louis.
 To get to Hannibal, take I-64 west to Highway 61.
-Go north on Highway 61 and follow the signs into... town.
-Fore more on planning a visit, see the Hannibal Visitors website.
+Go north on Highway 61 and follow the signs into town.

 The Lake of the Ozarks is the top water recreation destination in the state of Missouri.
-The lake covers nearly 85 square miles over several counties in the south central part of the state.
+The lake covers nearly 90 square miles over several counties in the south-central part of the state.
 It has more than 1,100 miles of shoreline and is the place to go in the summer for boating, water skiing, swimming and more.
 Several small towns that cater to visitors are nestled around the lake offering a growing number of hotels, resorts, golf courses, restaurants, and shopping.

 The Lake of the Ozarks is located about 200 miles southwest of St. Louis.
 To get there, take I-44 west to exit 135.
 Then take Highway F north to Route 5.
-Continue north on Route 5 to...
-Camdenton and on to the lake.
-For more information on planning a visit, check out the Lake of the Ozarks Guide for Visitors.
+Continue north on Route 5 to Camdenton and on to the lake.